 So off I went.
 By high school I had started teaching myself guitar and singing.
 Long before the days of the internet, I would wear out cassette tapes training myself by ear.
 Rewind, stop, play, rewind, stop play until I learned every last angelic triplet of Jeff Buckley’s version of “Hallelujah” and each aching vocal swoon of Patsy Cline’s “Sweet Dreams.”
 I sat on the edge of my bed and churned my melodramatic adolescent journal entries into melodramatic adolescent song verses.

 My first gig was a three-hour slot at a coffeeshop/bookstore in Hudson, Wisconsin.
 They paid in pastries, so obviously I was in.
-At the time I booked it, I only had about thirty minutes worth of material, so I raced to learn as many cover songs as possible - Nirvana, Bonnie Raitt, Carole King, Bob Dylan, Otis Redding, Jewel, The Indigo Girls, Tracy Chapman, Tina and the B-Side Movement, Ani DiFranco...
+At the time I booked it, I only had about thirty minutes worth of material, so I raced to learn as many cover songs as possible - Nirvana, Bonnie Raitt, Carole King, Bob Dylan, Otis Redding, Radiohead, Jewel, The Indigo Girls, Tina and the B-Side Movement, Ani DiFranco...

 I’ll never forget that first show.
 It was the dead of winter, my exhales spilling out dry ice as I climbed the stairs, guitar case bruising my shins with every step upward.
 I told a bunch of people at school about the show, but I didn’t really fit in with any particular clique, so I had my doubts as to whether anyone would actually come.
 To my great shock, horror, and joy, when I turned the icy gray doorknob that led into the coffee shop, my world exploded into Technicolor.
 The whole place was packed to the gills.
 Every table occupied with an unlikely combination of jocks, orch dorks (term of endearment), math whizzes and grunge rockers.
 I couldn’t believe it.
-With shaky hands and a chest racing with adrenaline, I set up my mic and amp and played my mainly covers set list.
+With shaky hands and a chest racing with adrenaline, I set up my mic and amp and started playing.
 The time evaporated into a dream I never ever wanted to wake up from.

 And from that moment on, my mind was made up: THIS was what I was going to do with the rest of my life.